eleventy7/eider/README.md

     - long
     - fixed length ASCII strings
 - generate flyweights that support fixed length objects
-    - supports mulitple underlying buffers including `UnsafeBuffer` plus `MutableDirectBuffer` and `DirectBuffer` implementations.
+    - supports multiple underlying buffers including `UnsafeBuffer` plus `MutableDirectBuffer` and `DirectBuffer` implementations.
 Object adjusts internally depending on the provided buffer implementation, making it simpler to work with in read only paths such as Aeron Subscriptions and EgressListeners.
 - generates a helper to detect message types in a buffer
     - see Aeron Cookbook for [sample in use](https://github.com/eleventy7/aeron-cookbook-code/blob/master/cluster-core/src/main/java/com/aeroncookbook/cluster/rsm/node/RsmDemuxer.java)
 - flyweight backed sequence generator